jrkerns/quaac/docs/index.rst

 #.
 The QuAAC project is a community effort.
 #.
 The QuAAC project is a living standard and will evolve as use cases are identified and addressed.
 #.
 QuAAC is meant to store both "interpreted" data as well as raw data.
 #.
-Raw data is expected and encouraged to be linked with the interpreted data.
+Raw data (e.g. PDFs, DICOM, spreadsheets) is expected and encouraged to be linked with the interpreted data.
 #.
-The QuAAC project is not a replacement for DICOM, but rather a complement.
+The QuAAC project is not a replacement for DICOM.
 #.
-Data should be stored in a format that is easily parsed by humans and machines.
+Data should be stored in a format that is easily parsed by humans or machines [#]_.
 #.
 QuAAC is not a QA platform.
 #.
 QuAAC is not meant for patient data.
 #.
-QuAAC is vendor-neutral.
+QuAAC is vendor- and clinic-neutral.

+.. [#]

+   This does not mean all data is simple text, but rather that any of the supported formats should be easily parsed by tools commonly and freely available to the larger community.

 Comparison with DICOM